VUStudentProjects2018/PositiveNegativeScreenshots/README.md

-## Positive and negative categorized screenshot, not yet splitted in testing and training set.
+## Positive and negative categorized screenshot, divided in a training and a testing set.